imikimi/art-suite-demos/source/Art.SuiteDemos/Demos/TicTacToe/README.md

 <br>*3.7x smaller than JSX + CSS*
 <br>*4.4x smaller than JS + CSS*

-## The Power of Just CaffeineScript
+## The Power of Just CaffeineScript - 3.7x smaller

 Even just converting JSX or JS to CaffeineScript has dramatic improvements.